oxsecurity/megalinter/docs/descriptors/repository_checkov.md

   -b BRANCH, --branch BRANCH
                         Selected branch of the persisted repository.
-Only has effect when using the --bc-api-key flag --skip-download       Do not download any data from Bridgecrew.
+Only has effect when using the --bc-api-key flag --skip-download       Do not download any data from Prisma Cloud.
 This will omit doc links, severities, etc., as well as custom policies and suppressions if using an API token.
 Note: it will prevent BC platform IDs from being available